A/N: We're done. :)

 "I never forgot you, either, Edward," I breathe against his lips.
 "Never."

 "It's okay."
 Unbelievably, I manage an actual chuckle through my tears.
 "It's okay.
 As long as you didn't feel it.
-It was my transgression, and I paid their price, and it's over now, and it's okay."
+It was my transgression, and I paid their price.
+It was as it should be, and it's over now, and it's okay."

 He pulls back and meets my gaze with a frown.